Advance care planning is important for patients, families and health professionals.

 Currently, in NSW, there is not one particular form a person must use to write down their wishes.
 This is because there is no advance care planning legislation in NSW.
 When choosing a form, people should think about how well it meets their needs and purpose.

-The Making an Advance Care Directive package includes an Advance Care Directive form to complete and an Information Booklet to help people complete their Advance Care Directive.
+an Advance Care Directive package includes an Advance Care Directive form to complete and an Information Booklet to help people complete their Advance Care Directive.